-**Starting July 7, 2024, you will be required to do 5 work search actions (previously referred to as work search contacts) each week instead of 2.**
+You are now required to do five (5) work search actions (previously referred to as work search contacts) each week.

 Almost everyone collecting unemployment insurance (UI) benefits must actively look for work.
-Each week you claim benefits, you must do at least 2 work search actions while seeking full-time work.
+Each week you claim benefits, you must do at least five (5) work search actions while seeking full-time work.

 How will I know if I am required to look for work?